course-files/DataAnalytics/3_logistic_regression.md

 ![](3_logistic_regression_files/figure-docx/test_of_linearity-1.png)<!-- -->

-## Test of Independence of Errors
+## [**Test of Independence of Errors (Autocorrelation)**]{.underline}

 This test is necessary to confirm that each observation is independent of the other.
 It helps to identify **autocorrelation** that is introduced when the data is collected over a close period of time or when one observation is related to another observation.
-Autocorrelation leads to underestimated standard errors and inflated t-statistics.
+Autocorrelation leads to underestimated standard errors and inflated test statistics.
 It can also make findings appear more significant than they actually are.

 The "**Durbin-Watson Test**" can be used as a test of independence of errors (test of autocorrelation).
+A Durbin-Watson statistic close to 2 suggests no autocorrelation, while values approaching 0 or 4 indicate positive or negative autocorrelation, respectively.

 -   The null hypothesis, H~0~, is that there is no autocorrelation

 -   The alternative hypothesis, H~a~, is that there is autocorrelation

-If the p-value is greater than 0.05 then there is no evidence to reject the null hypothesis that "there is no autocorrelation".
-The results below show *p* \> 0.05, therefore, the test of independence of errors around the regression line passes.
+If the p-value of the Durbin-Watson statistic is greater than 0.05 then there is no evidence to reject the null hypothesis that "there is no autocorrelation".
+The results below show a p-value of 0.1573, therefore, the test of independence of errors around the regression line passes.

 ``` r